endjin/componentize-dotnet-demo/README.md

 Build succeeded in 4.6s
 ```

-To run, the console, you need to use Wasmtime's security features to enable the required network capabilities:
+To run the `wasi-sockets.wasm`, you need to use Wasmtime's security features to enable the required network capabilities:

 ```bash
 wasmtime -S inherit-network=y .\dist\wasi-sockets.wasm